-Neighborhoods are defined as a place with a character and a boundary.
+Neighborhoods are defined as places with a character and a boundary.
 Neighborhoods are the strategic building blocks of overall community development.
-For the purposes of the land planning Guidelines the neighborhood definition would apply to master plans and to individual subdivisons that are not part of a larger master plan - either infill or greenfield.
+For the purposes of the Design Guidelines the neighborhood definition would apply to master plans and to individual subdivisions that are not part of a larger master plan - either infill or greenfield development.

 The City recognizes and values the diversity of its existing neighborhoods.
 This section is not intended to dictate a single solution to every type of neighborhood development application.
-Rather, this section of the Guidelines introduces good neighborhood design concepts and general provisions that can be applied to varying degrees within the projects of different scales proposed within the city.
-Though the projects may be of different scales the goal of the Design Guidelines is to promote:
+Rather, this section of the Guidelines introduces good neighborhood design concepts and general provisions that can be applied to varying degrees within the projects of different scales proposed within the City of Elk Grove.
+Though the projects may be of different scales, the goal of the Design Guidelines is to promote:

-- A balanced mix of land uses including housing, working, schooling, and commercial services to promote a cohesive pattern of development that is compact and sustainable. - Appropriate scale and character that promotes walkability and opportunities for social interaction. - Housing diversity to address current and future demographic trends with a variety of housing types, sizes, and densities. - Multi-modal connectivity that promotes all forms of transportation both within the neighborhood and surrounding neighborhoods and uses. - Access to open space.
-Open space may be active or passive and may be programmed as parks or natural preserved open space. - Responsiveness to existing features by incorporation of natural features in the design of the neighborhood. - Utilization of best management practices, such as Low Impact Development, which promotes conservation of resources and sustainable development practices.
+A balanced mix of land uses including housing, working, schooling, and commercial services to promote a cohesive pattern of development that is compact and sustainable.

+- Appropriate scale and character that promotes walkability and opportunities for social interaction. - Housing diversity to address current and future demographic trends with a variety of housing types, sizes, and densities. - Multi-modal connectivity that promotes all forms of transportation, both within the neighborhood and surrounding neighborhoods and uses. - Access to open space.
+Open space may be active or passive and may be programmed as parks or natural preserved open space. - Responsiveness to existing features by incorporation of natural features in the design of the neighborhood. - Utilization of sustainable best management practices, such as Low Impact Development (on-site natural systems for stormwater treatment), use of landscape and building materials to reduce the heat island effect, and siting and design of buildings to reduce the need for mechanical cooling and heating.

-Incorporate compact development types (for example. small lot housing)
+Incorporate compact development types (for example, small lot housing)

-Incorporate innovative housing types into future trends (for example, small lot alley loaded homes)
+Incorporate diverse housing types into future trends (for example, small lot alley loaded homes)